The Best Training Modality

 Take the U.S. Navy’s Experience

-About ten years ago, the Navy decided to cut costs and eliminate instructor-led training in favor of the newest fad, computer-led training, for their entry level programs.
+About ten years ago, the Navy decided to cut costs and eliminate instructor-led training in favor of computer-led training for their entry level programs.
 But the conclusions of a study conducted by Robert M. McNab and Diana I. Angelis of the Defense Resources Management Institute showed this was a poor decision.

 Not only were technology maintenance costs higher after the training (an additional $16m) but learners were also less well prepared.
 Not at all what the Navy envisioned.